-- ensuring that gaps in the street network are minimized by the provision of strategically located sidewalk and pathway connections, especially within subdivision developments where there are opportunities to connect new and existing sidewalks; - ensuring that the design of large development sites supports multi-use pathways and access points on-site and maximizes connectivity to the surrounding pedestrian and bicycle networks; - d. ensuring convenient and direct connections to transit stops and stations, especially in Strategic Growth Areas, including PMTSAs; and - e. ensuring the provision of grade-separated pedestrian and bicycle crossings of controlled access highways and rail lines where such corridors limit accessibility and restrict pedestrian and bicycle activities. - 3.9.2.4 To, over time, provide high-quality bicycle parking and change facilities in all Cityowned buildings, including indoor or outdoor bike lockers.
+- ensuring that gaps in the street network are minimized by the provision of strategically located sidewalk and pathway connections, especially within subdivision developments where there are opportunities to connect new and existing sidewalks; - c. ensuring that the design of large development sites supports multi-use pathways and access points on-site and maximizes connectivity to the surrounding pedestrian and bicycle networks; - d. ensuring convenient and direct connections to transit stops and stations, especially in Strategic Growth Areas, including Protected Major Transit Station Areas; and - e. ensuring the provision of grade-separated pedestrian and bicycle crossings of controlled access highways and rail lines where such corridors limit Accessibility and restrict pedestrian and bicycle activities. - 3.9.2.4 To, over time, provide high-quality bicycle parking and change room facilities in all City-owned buildings, including indoor or outdoor bike lockers.